kolenaIO/kolena/docs/advanced-usage/nesting-test-case-metrics.md

 ## Conclusion

 In this tutorial, we learned how to use the [`MetricsTestCase`][kolena.workflow.MetricsTestCase] API to define class-level metrics within a test case.
-Nesting aggregate metrics is desirable for multiclass workflows, as well as when testing ensembles of models or testing model pipelines.
+Nesting test case metrics is desirable for workflows with multiple classes, as well as when testing ensembles of models or testing model pipelines.